wanhaziq964/Retail-Sales-Profitability-Dashboard/README.md

 ## How to Run This Project

-1. Clone this repository
-2. Open the Jupyter notebook in VS Code or Jupyter Lab to see the data cleaning and exploratory analysis (requires Python with pandas, numpy, and matplotlib installed)
+1. Open the Jupyter notebook in VS Code or Jupyter Lab to see the data cleaning and exploratory analysis (requires Python with pandas, numpy, and matplotlib installed)
-3. Open the .pbix file in Power BI Desktop to explore the interactive dashboard
+2. Open the .pbix file in Power BI Desktop to explore the interactive dashboard

 ## Data Source